NethServer/ns8-docs/nethvoice_proxy.rst

 Before proceeding with the configuration, make sure to create the corresponding name record inside your DNS server.

-If you are planning to use a Let's Encrypt certificate as default, make also sure to have a corresponding public DNS record.
+If you are planning to use a Let's Encrypt certificate as default, make also sure to have the corresponding public DNS record.

 How to configure:

 1. access the application configuration page and enter a valid FQDN inside ``Proxy Domain`` field
 2. insert the IPv4/IPv6 address that will receive VoIP traffic

+Now, you can install and configure one ore more :ref:`NethVoice <nethvoice-section>` instances.